Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Probability of Consensus

-While Theorem~\ref{thm:martingale} gives us a potential means of computing the exact probability of achieving consensus with a certain colour, a generalization of Proposition~\ref{prop:nicola's-result}, i.e., in general solution for $\mathbb{P}(R(v)\mid S_t)$ may not be efficient to compute.
-With that in mind, we propose evaluating the probabilities of consensus of the voter model with agnostic nodes on general graphs by:
+While Theorems~\ref{thm:probability} and~\ref{thm:martingale} gives us a potential means of computing the exact probability of achieving consensus with a certain colour, a generalization of Proposition~\ref{prop:nicola's-result}, i.e., exact computation of $P_t$ or of $\mathbb{P}(R(v)\mid S_t)$ (from Theorem~\ref{thm:martingale}) appears to be hard.
+With that in mind, we propose evaluating the probabilities of consensus of the voter model with agnostic nodes on general graphs by Algorithm~\ref{alg:MCMC}.

-By using known results from rumour spreading, Section~\ref{sec:time_bounds} shows that the simulation time required until all nodes are gnostic is at most $O(n^2\log(n))$ for general graphs and only $O(n\log(n))$ for Erd\"os R\'enyi random graphs with high probability.
+By using known results from rumour spreading, Section~\ref{sec:time_bounds} shows that the simulation time required until all nodes are gnostic is at most $O(n^2\log(n))$ for general graphs.
+Even in the case of general adjacency matrices $H$, an extra $1/p$ factor in the general case is included, where $p$ is the smallest non-zero entry of $H$.
+As such, all (pull) voter models where the smallest non-zero entry is at most polynomially small, will have the property of polynomial simulation time until all nodes are gnostic.
+Moreover, the typical case is even faster: only $O(n\log(n))$ time is required for Erd\"os R\'enyi random graphs with high probability.
 As usual, 'with high probability' means with probability going to $1$ as the graph size $n$ goes to infinity.
 The probability space is the product space of the random graph and the consensus process.
 In particular, this implies that running the simulation once is not substantially slower than computing the terms $\mu(v)$ (at least on the worst case).
+In Section~\ref{subsec:complexity}, we provide a theoretical analysis of the number of runs required to achieve a given multiplicative error.
 In Section~\ref{sec:experiments}, we present experiments showing that only a few runs (typically less than a $200$) are required to obtain a good estimate (standard error below $0.01$) of the consensus probability.
 In particular, not only running the process until all nodes are gnostic is much faster than waiting until consensus is reached, the error of the estimate obtained from multiple runs is also much lower when we end the process at the point where all vertices are gnostic.